jintoppy/protractor-screenshot-reporter-with-postprocessing/README.md

-# Built on top of Screenshot Reporter for Protractor with a PostProcessor
+# Built on top of Screenshot Reporter for Protractor with HTML Reports and Screenshots

-# Screenshot Reporter for Protractor

 This is built on top of Screenshot Reporter for Protractor https://github.com/swissmanu/protractor-screenshot-reporter